-Choice Based Credit System (CBCS) is an internationally acknowledged system of education, implemented by the UGC for higher education institutions in India.
+Choice Based Credit System is an internationally acknowledged system of education, implemented by the University Grants Commission (UGC) for higher education institutions in India.
 This system facilitates a cafeteria system of course selection for students, thereby enabling them to actively participate in the process of garnering knowledge.
 Under the CBCS, students will have, apart from Core papers, Elective courses wherein they get an opportunity to choose from a variety of allied or applied courses which are broadly categorized as Generic Elective Courses, Ability Enhancement Courses and Skill Enhancement Courses.
-Further, credits accumulated by students through these courses are transferable across various institutions, ensuring the opportunity for mobility to other academic institutions during the course of his/her study.
+Further, credits accumulated by students through these courses are intended for transfer across various institutions, ensuring the opportunity for mobility to other academic institutions during the course of his/her study.
 This student-centric system thus allows junior members to be part of an educational system which is on par with an education of international standards.
+St. Stephen's College follows the University of Delhi's Choice Based Credit System (CBCS) at the undergraduate level.
+The system has two components: Core Course and Elective Courses.

 As a constituent college of the University of Delhi, St. Stephen's abides by all the regulations of the University, other than those that affect its minority status and rights under Article 30 (1) of the Constitution of India.
 The University follows the semester system in all its undergraduate programmes.
 There are two semesters in an academic year and the University examinations are held twice a year, at the end of each semester.
 The College offers courses only in humanities and sciences.
 It has two kinds of courses-B.A./B.Sc.
 Honours courses and B.A./B.Sc.
 Programme courses.
 While 'Honours' Courses are more specialized and essentially focused on a single discipline, the 'Programme' Courses offer broader instruction in three or four disciplines.
-The College follows the University's Choice Based Credit System (CBCS) at the undergraduate level.
-The system has two components: Core Course and Elective Courses.

-In all the B.A. / BSc.
-Honours courses, the students will be required to read 14 Core Courses, apart from the 2 Ability Enhancement Compulsory Course, 2 Skill Enhancement Courses, 4 Discipline Specific Elective Courses, and 4 Generic Elective Courses.
+In all the B.A./B.Sc.
+Honours courses, the students will be required to read 14 Core Courses, in addition to the 2 Ability Enhancement Compulsory Course, 2 Skill Enhancement Courses, 4 Discipline Specific Elective Courses, and 4 Generic Elective Courses.

 For B.A.
-Programme Courses, the students will be required to do 12 Core Courses, besides 2 Ability Enhancement Compulsory Courses, 4 Skill Enhancement Courses, 4 Discipline Specific Elective Courses, and 2 Generic Elective Courses.
+Programme Courses, the students will be required to do 12 Core Courses, in addition to 2 Ability Enhancement Compulsory Courses, 4 Skill Enhancement Courses, 4 Discipline Specific Elective Courses, and 2 Generic Elective Courses.

 For B. Sc.
-Programme, there are 12 Core Courses, apart from the 2 Ability Enhancement Compulsory Courses, 4 Skill Enhancement Courses and 6 Discipline Enhancement Elective Courses which include two courses from each discipline of choice including a course of interdisciplinary nature.
+Programme, there are 12 Core Courses, in addition to 2 Ability Enhancement Compulsory Courses, 4 Skill Enhancement Courses and 6 Discipline Enhancement Elective Courses which include two courses from each discipline of choice including a course of interdisciplinary nature.